fastdgiot/ekka/README.md

 # Ekka

-Ekka - Autocluster for EMQ X Broker.
-Ekka helps building a new distribution layer for EMQ X R2.3+.
+Ekka - Autocluster and Autoheal for EMQ X Broker.
+Ekka helps build a new distribution layer for EMQ X R2.3+.

 ```
 ----------             ----------